 - Blood tests and aftercare

 With the cost of bone marrow transplants in the United Kingdom and the US beyond many people's budgets, more and more patients are choosing to travel abroad for their treatment.
 Although the idea of travelling to a foreign land for a bone marrow transplant may seem like a scary idea, there are a number of hospitals abroad which specialize in treating cancer patients from across the globe.
-The majority of patients choose to travel abroad to either cut waiting times or find more affordable treatment, while some patients travel to find the best specialists.
+The majority of patients choose to travel abroad either to cut waiting times or to find a more affordable treatment, while some patients travel to find the best specialists.

-A great deal of investment has gone into the Indian healthcare in recent years, and bone marrow transplant is one area which has benefited.
-There are a number of hospitals across India providing both bone marrow and stem cell transplant at a fraction of the cost compare to the US and Europe.
+A great deal of investment has gone into India's healthcare sector in recent years, and bone marrow transplant is one area which has benefited.
+There are a number of hospitals across India providing both bone marrow and stem cell transplants at a fraction of the cost compared to the US and Europe.
 Whilst the cost may be cheaper, the quality of treatment remains high.
 Many Indian doctors train and gain experience at hospitals around the world and bring their expertise back to India, and a many Indian hospitals are in partnership with American institutions.
 Bone marrow transplants at MEDIGO-listed clinics in India start from around $10,999.